avsayapin/AdvancedPython_homework3/README.md

 Repository for the third homework of the Advanced Python course

+Information about API from previous homework can be found in "API information" section.
+Changes made to API reflected in the beginning of it.
 # HW3 Tasks
 ____
 <details><summary>1.
 Logging and monitoring</summary>
 <p>

 Logging was added via 'logging' library from base python.

+Logs are saved to app.log and worker.log files on the volume named "advancedpython_homework3_logs".

+You can set logs level by changing logger.setlevel() in app/api.py and worker/tasks.py.

-Logs are saved to app.log file on the volume named 'advancedpython_homework3_logs' Prometheus from dockerhub image 'prom/prometheus' has been added for monitoring It can be accessed from standard address 'localhost/9090'
+Prometheus from dockerhub image 'prom/prometheus' has been added for monitoring.

+It can be accessed from standard address 'localhost:9090', metrics can be seen at 'localhost:5000/metrics'.

+Added counters by model for training and prediction requests, counter by class for create_model request and counter by status code for results request.

+Histogram type metrics added for classes and metrics requests.
 </p>
 </details>
 <details><summary>2.
 MLFlow</summary>